-We’ve now surveyed the published medical literature on it, and two things stand out:
+We’ve now surveyed the published medical literature on costochondritis, and two things stand out:

 (2) The single best published piece of research evidence on how to fix costochondritis is from Zaruba and Wilson (2017) (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5455195/ ), who fixed eight chronic costochondritis patients by freeing up their tight thoracic spine and rib joints.
 This is only a case series of eight patients, but it is better than anything else so far published in English (as at August, 2019).
-It is further supported by several individual case studies which essentially demonstrated the same thing.
+It is further supported by several individual case studies which essentially demonstrated exactly the same thing.

 All of these entirely conform with and support our New Zealand manual physiotherapy understanding of costochondritis - that it is essentially strain at the rib joints on the sternum, because the rib joints round the back can’t move, and that you fix it by freeing these up again.

-We’ve put up a YouTube video explaining what we found in the research, called ‘Costochondritis and Tietze’s Syndrome: The published medical research on how to fix them.’
+We’ve put up an easy-to-follow YouTube video explaining what we found in the research, called ‘Costochondritis and Tietze’s Syndrome: The published medical research on how to fix them.’
 The link is https://youtu.be/t8k2LCLeR24 There is also a pdf of the detailed text to go with the video near the bottom of this page.

 Doctors (and physiotherapists) are supposed to practice 'evidence-based medicine', where what you tell the patient is supported by actual published medical research.
 Telling the costochondritis patient that what they have is a mysterious inflammation that will respond to anti-inflammatory medications, and will anyway settle down soon, is simply wrong - according to the research and our New Zealand manual physiotherapy experience.
 And also according to my personal experience of fixing costochondritis on patients over my 30 years as a physiotherapist, including completely fixing my own costo 30 years ago.